marc23gold/StableCoin-Project/README.md

 # Description

 This is a decentralized coin project and defi protocol.
-This project can deploy a smart contract onto the Ethereum blockchain and act as the "backend" to the defi protocol.
+This project can deploy a smart contract onto the Ethereum blockchain and act as the backend to the defi protocol.

 ## Installation